actionrwd.reward

 The action reward function is intended to compute the profitability of ordering one more unit of stock for a given SKU taking into account a probabilistic demand forecast, a probabilistic lead time forecast and a few other variables.
 This function is intended to be composed with a short series of economic variables as the expected marginal reward, the per-period carrying cost and the stock-out penalty.
 However, those variables are composed externally and are not part of the action reward itself.

 The action reward superseeds the stock reward.
-The action reward properly handles (a) non-stationary future demand, (b) non-deterministic leadtime, (c) fine-grained information about the stock on order and its estimated arrival time, (d) decoupled ordering lead times and supply lead times and (e) a ownership perspective the economic consequence of the decision.
+The action reward properly handles (a) non-stationary future demand, (b) non-deterministic leadtime, (c) fine-grained information about the stock on order and its estimated arrival time, (d) decoupled ordering lead times and supply lead times and (e) an ownership perspective the economic consequence of the decision.

 - The action reward models the probabilistic future demand through a trajectory generation mechanism which supports non-stationary patterns to be applied such as seasonality, trend or lifecycle.